euro-cordex/jsc-cordex/README.md

 analysis before the data is finally stored at ESGF data nodes.
 It may also serve as a place where these analysis may be done to a certain extent.

-This document is accompanied (in e-mail and on the server) with Privacy Policy and a Terms of Use documents.
+This document is accompanied (in e-mail and on the server) with "Privacy Policy" and a "Terms of Use" documents (`LICENSE.md` and `PRIVACY_STATEMENT.md`).

 > **IMPORTANT**
 > - Pay attention to the "Directory structure" section